ogs22/cookbook/glossary/biquadrate.md

-The result of multiplying a number by itself four times; the square of a square number.
+The result of multiplying a number by itself three times (a times a times a times a); the square of a square number.